wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 ### Add registry key to VMs

 Add a registry key to each VM registered to the host pool.
+You'll need the storage account access key and the file share path.

 1. From the start menu, run RegEdit as an administrator.
 1. Go to **Computer\HKEY_LOCAL_MACHINE\software\FSLogix**.